DevExpress/dotnet-eud/interface-elements-for-desktop/articles/map/rulers.md

 After you add a ruler to a map, you can perform the following actions:

 * **Add a ruler point**.
-Click the position on the ruler where you wish to add a point.
+Click the position on the ruler where you want to add a point.

     ![ Add a ruler point](../../images/map-ruler-add-point.gif)